-Also, keep in mind that most diving board companies recommend you install according to their own safety guidelines and specifications.
-In other words, you'll probably negate the warranty to securely bolt the board to a wood dock (as opposed to sturdy concrete).
+Also, keep in mind that most diving board companies recommend you install it according to their own safety guidelines and specifications.
+In other words, you'll probably negate the warranty if you securely bolt the board to a wood dock (as opposed to sturdy concrete).

 However, if you love the idea of a dock diving board, with some safe DIY rigging, it can be done!
 Here are some ideas of what's out there: